Moenia Fan Guide

 Frequently Asked Questions

 How long is the concert?
-A typical Moenia concert, including any potential opening acts and interludes, usually lasts for approximately 2.5 to 3 hours.
-The main set by Moenia itself is generally around 1.5 to 2 hours, often followed by an encore.
+A typical Moenia concert, including any potential opening acts and intermissions, usually lasts for approximately 2.5 to 3 hours.
+The headlining set by Moenia itself is generally around 1.5 to 2 hours long, filled with their signature energy and captivating music.

 Bag and item restrictions?
-The Palacio de los Deportes, like most major venues, enforces strict bag policies.
-Small bags or purses are usually allowed, but large backpacks, suitcases, and duffel bags are prohibited.
-Items such as glass bottles, sharp objects, fireworks, and professional recording devices are also forbidden.
-Check the venue's official website for a comprehensive list of prohibited items.
+The Palacio de los Deportes, like most major venues, has restrictions on bags.
+Small purses or fanny packs are typically allowed, but larger backpacks, duffel bags, and suitcases are usually prohibited.
+Items such as weapons, drugs, food, and drinks from outside are also not permitted.
+It's wise to travel light and check the venue's website for the most up-to-date list of prohibited items.

 What's the refund policy?
-Refund policies are typically dictated by the ticket vendor and event promoter.
-In cases of cancellation, full refunds are usually issued.
-If an event is rescheduled, tickets are often valid for the new date, with refund options available only if you cannot attend the rescheduled performance.
-It’s crucial to review the terms and conditions at the time of purchase.
+Refund policies are generally dictated by the ticket vendor.
+In cases of cancellation by the artist or venue, full refunds are usually issued.
+If a concert is rescheduled, tickets are typically valid for the new date, but options for refunds may be available if you cannot attend.
+It’s crucial to review the refund policy at the time of ticket purchase.

 How early should I arrive?
-To fully enjoy the experience without rushing, it is recommended to arrive at the Palacio de los Deportes at least 1.5 to 2 hours before Moenia is scheduled to start.
-This allows ample time for security checks, navigating the venue, finding your position, and soaking in the atmosphere before the show begins.
+For a Moenia concert at the Palacio de los Deportes, it is strongly recommended to arrive at least 1.5 to 2 hours before Moenia is scheduled to perform.
+This allows ample time for navigating security, finding your seats or spot in the general admission area, and soaking in the pre-show atmosphere without feeling rushed.

 ATMs and payment options?
-ATMs are usually available within the Palacio de los Deportes, although queues can be long, especially during peak times.
-Most concessions and merchandise stands accept both cash and credit/debit cards.
-However, it's always wise to carry some cash for smaller purchases or in case of any card processing issues.
-Venue pricing for food and drinks can be higher than outside.
+ATMs are usually available within the Palacio de los Deportes, but they can experience queues.
+Card payments are increasingly accepted at concession stands and merchandise booths, but it is always advisable to carry some cash for smaller vendors or in case of any payment system issues.

 Top Tips for Moenia at Palacio de los Deportes